 Who Will Claim a Richest Guitarist Spot Next?

 Excluding any artists that have fallen from the top 10 list, who else has a real chance of officially becoming one of the top 10 wealthiest guitarists in the world?
-Here's the closest tycoons right now:
+Here are the closest tycoons right now:

-- Pete Townshend at $90 million largely due to his leading role in The Who, his extensive work as an author and investigative journalist.
+- Pete Townshend at $150 million largely due to his leading role in The Who, and his extensive work as an author and investigative journalist.

-- Ronnie Wood at $70 million thanks to his work with The Rolling Stones, Faces, and Jeff Beck Group.
-He's also makes money from Thoroughbred racing and his own visual art.
+- Ronnie Wood at $200 million thanks to his work with The Rolling Stones, Faces, and Jeff Beck Group.
+He also makes money from Thoroughbred racing and his own visual art.

 It's plain to see that in order to hit this list you need to have been a monster of rock throughout the 70's and 80's or invest your earnings into more and more businesses.
 The craziest thing is so few of these money-making guys are even considered for the list of best guitarists in the world.
 If you're slaying it on guitar and want to join this list, plan accordingly, and don't forget us little guys when we add you to the list!